djalbat/yapp/README.md

 ```
 In fact the above is just what the `renderYappStyles()` function does.
 In leaving out the syntax style, which includes the defaults, you have clean slate to work with.

+### Fancy scrollbars and hidden gutters

+You can hide the gutter and enable fancy scrollbars with the `hiddenGutter` and `fancyScrollbars` JSX attributes, respectively.
+These can also be included as options.
+Fancy scrollbars have hidden tracks and thinner, rounded thumbs.
+They look something like old Mac scrollbars.

 ## Plugins

 If you have been supplied with a plugin, or have written your own, it is straightforward to appraise Yapp of it by way of the aforementioned `Plugin` parameter, passed either as an argument to the `fromContent(...)` factory method or as a JSX attribute.
 The remainder of this section covers authoring plugins.
 It assumes that you are able to build the examples, each of which corresponds to a built-in plugin.
 See the section on building later on for details.